jonafanho/Minecraft-Mod-Updater/README.md

 ### Clientside

 1. Install the appropriate version of this mod to Minecraft.
 Currently, only Fabric versions are functional.
+1. The `<Minecraft root folder>/mods` folder will be cleared on each run.
+Place additional mod jar files in the `<Minecraft root folder>/mods-local` folder.
+Create the folder if it doesn't exist.
 1. Edit `<Minecraft root folder>/config/minecraft-mod-updater.json` or create it if it doesn't exist.
 An example is shown below:
    ```json
    {